ycpcs/cs360-spring2017/syllabus.md

 Class meetings will be primarily a discussion of various algorithmic analysis concepts illustrated through pseudocode implementations.
 It is important to come to class prepared to ask questions related to the topic and/or work on practice exercises which are designed to reinforce the concepts from the lecture notes.
 There will be a series of written homework assignments to be completed individually.

-All the programming assignments are cross platform so you may use either Visual Studio 2012 (Windows), XCode (Mac), or command line (Linux).
+All the programming assignments are cross platform so you may use either Visual Studio (Windows), XCode (Mac), or command line (Linux).

-There will be written homework assignments, five midterm exams, and a final project.
+There will be written homework assignments, a midterm empirical comparison report, four midterm exams, and a final project.

 We will be covering a significant amount of material in the course at a rapid pace, so it is imperative that you keep up by participating in the class meetings.